lynxcs/homebridge-ct200/README.md

 ### Introduction
 This homebridge plugin exposes CT200 status allowing for heater control

-This plugin is functional enough for daily use.
-Might throw a few errors on lower-powered devices.
-There are still a few features that aren't complete or working, such as: changing between Celsius and Fahrenheit.

-**Another important thing**: When setting heat in the homekit app, "Auto" represent scheduled heating mode and "Heating" represents manual.
+**Note:** When setting heat in the homekit app, "Auto" represent scheduled heating mode and "Heating" represents manual.
 "Cooling" and "Off" are disabled!

-Changing the temperature when set on Auto, only changes the setpoint until the next defined setpoint is reached (same behaviour as in the bosch EasyControl app)
+Changing the temperature when set on Auto, only changes the setpoint until the next defined setpoint is reached.

-### Prerequisites
-A working bosch CT200, with it's temperature units set to Celsius

 ### Installation
 To install homebridge ct200: